Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Discussion

 \subsubsection{Widening Flags' Vocabulary of Complaint}

 Prior theoretical analysis of flagging mechanisms emphasized that flags offer ``a narrow vocabulary of complaint'' and do not account for the many complex reasons that people might choose to flag or let users specify their degree of concern with the flagged posts~\cite{crawford2016flag}.
-One might expect that offering a selection of more granular rule violation categories would empower users to better express their objections.
-In line with this, we found that a simple classification scheme enhances the perceived sense of voice more than having no classification scheme (Sec. \ref{sec:Rule Violation Classification Scheme Levels}).
-Further, offering this scheme is especially important for voice perceptions when a text box is not provided and using this scheme does not impact usability (Sec. \ref{sec:Additional Analyses}).
-However, we found that voice perceptions do not significantly differ between simple and detailed schemes.
-Our findings also reveal that raising the granularity of rule violations does not significantly increase users' perceived consistency and transparency (Sec. \ref{sec:Rule Violation Classification Scheme Levels}).
-Overall, these results suggest that although deploying simple classification schemes helps flaggers voice their objections to platform operators as compared to having no such schemes, asking users to categorize their objections this way remains fundamentally a constricted way to submit reports from users' perspectives\textemdash and adding submenus to these schemes does not aid in addressing users' expression and fairness needs (Sec. \ref{sec:Rule Violation Classification Scheme Levels}).
+Our quantitative analysis did not find a relationship between the granularity of classification schemes and fairness perceptions (Sec. \ref{sec:Rule Violation Classification Scheme Levels}).
+However, we found that offering a classification scheme (either simple or detailed) enhances voice perceptions when a text box is not provided (Table \ref{table:Interaction_voice}) and providing this scheme does not impact usability (Sec. \ref{sec:Additional Analyses}).
+Overall, these results suggest that asking users to categorize their objections using a classification scheme remains fundamentally a constricted way to submit reports from users' perspectives\textemdash and adding submenus to these schemes does not aid in addressing users' expression and fairness needs (Sec. \ref{sec:Rule Violation Classification Scheme Levels}).

 Our qualitative results offer some clues on how platforms could expand flags' narrow vocabulary of complaint.
 Our participants suggested that flagging mechanisms deploy a classification scheme that allows the selection of multiple rule violations, an ability to highlight portions of the flagged post that violate platform rules, and a way to rate how severely inappropriate the post is (Sec. ~\ref{sec:Desiring Flagging Mechanisms to Support Greater Expressivity}).
 Participants' demand for such features indicates that users feel a need to exert a greater level of control over the moderation procedures, echoing previous research findings on users interacting with personal moderation~\cite{jhaver2023personalizing} and community management tools~\cite{jhaver2019human}.